PhilipYip1988/python-tutorials/spyder_install_ubuntu/readme.md

 <img src='./images/img_228.png' alt='img_228' width='600'/>

-Notice the prefix is now `(spyder-env)` meaning this environment is activated.
+Notice the prefix is now `(spyder-env)` meaning the (conda) Python environment `spyder-env` is activated.
 An `ipython` shell can be launched.
 Imports of the standard modules and third-party libraries can be carried out, if the `__file__` attribute of these is checked, notice they are all found in the directory of `spyder-env`:

 <img src='./images/img_229.png' alt='img_229' width='600'/>